Skip to content

 Purpose/Overview

-This educational opportunity is being offered to foster a multidisciplinary, evidence-based approach to MASLD/MASH by enhancing collaboration, translating research into clinical practice, and promoting patient-centered strategies for effective disease management.
+This educational program fosters a multidisciplinary, evidence-based approach to MASLD/MASH by enhancing collaboration, translating research into clinical practice, and promoting patient-centered strategies for effective disease management.

 Overall Objectives